 Read more here about what might be possible with 300k.

 How much do I need to retire early UK?

-- The rough rule of thumb is 25 x your annual spending needs invest in the great companies of the world.
+-The rough rule of thumb is 25 x your annual spending needs invest in the world’s great companies.

 How can I be financially independent and retire early?